-Pure functions typically adopt the mathematics solving methodologies.
+Pure functions typically adopt the mathematics-solving methodologies.
 For instance, if you key in 3+3 in a calculator, the answer will be 6.
-The same applies to pure functions .
+The same applies to pure functions.
 There are no external elements involved, therefore rendering the functional programs pure.
-An example of this would be an inline lambda function that takes n as input and returns n + n.
+An example would be an inline lambda function that takes n as input and returns n + n.

 Debugging is a chronic issue for both the programmers and the developers, and that’s why they are switching to functional programming because its programs are easy to debug due to the use of pure functions.

 The utilization of pure functions makes functional programming completely transparent.
-The notable distinction between pure and impure functions in functional programming languages remarkably improves the level of transparency accomplished by these programs.
+The notable distinction between pure and impure functions in functional programming languages remarkably improves these programs’ transparency.

-Since there are no external elements involved in functional programming, the algorithm doesn’t deviate from the user’s input.
+Since no external elements are involved in functional programming, the algorithm doesn’t deviate from the user’s input.
 Therefore, regardless of the output, it conforms with the information and has no sinister aspect.

 Functional programming offers a variety of benefits, including improved readability of values.
 The use of pure values means their state remains unchanged till the end.
 The values also enhance program readability, making it a no-brainer for the developer to grasp the code.

-Since a vast majority of functional programming languages are high level and the users are taking every function as a value, it is effortless for developers to recall the functional program and ultimately incorporate those values into other various functions.
+Since most functional programming languages are high-level, and the users take every function as a value, it is effortless for developers to recall the functional program and ultimately incorporate those values into other functions.

-In a layman’s language, ‘a variable’ is something that keeps changing from state to state.
+In layman’s language, a variable is something that keeps changing from state to state.
 However, this is the opposite of functional programming.

 However, it is necessary to comprehend that this feature ensures the program is unaltered till the end.
-Along with the valuable protection that functional programming renders by using pure functions, this methodology makes the functional programming languages more superior than their counterparts on matters of security.
+Along with the valuable protection that functional programming renders by using pure functions, this methodology makes functional programming languages superior to their counterparts in matters of security.

 Seamless Parallel Programming

 Functional programming is typically reckoned for its capacity to develop complete parallel programs.
-It’s undeniable that developing applications is one of the most reckoned use scenarios, especially among the developers who have adopted functional programming.
+Undeniably, developing applications is one of the most reckoned use scenarios, especially among developers who have adopted functional programming.

 The main factor behind this is the static application of variables in various functional programming languages.
 Because pure functions don’t modify the variables and work only on the user inputs, it becomes less complex to handle parallelism.

-Moreover, considering the programs’ improved dependability, the room for error is greatly reduced, thereby enhancing the program’s efficiency.
+Moreover, considering the programs’ improved dependability, the room for error is significantly reduced, enhancing the program’s efficiency.